MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Teams/stream-classification-in-call-quality-dashboard.md

 - CSH
 ms.custom:
 - Optimization
-description: Erfahren Sie, wie die Datenstromqualität im Anrufqualitäts-Dashboard für Microsoft-Teams und Skype for Business Online klassifiziert wird. ms.openlocfilehash: 2c70126c86a6e9f0a8bc48c8fffa90142fe5928f ms.sourcegitcommit: 10046048a670b66d93e8ac3ba7c3ebc9c3c5fc2f ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 02/20/2020 ms.locfileid: "42160739"
+description: Erfahren Sie, wie die Datenstromqualität in das Anruf Qualitäts Dashboard (CQD) für Microsoft Teams und Skype for Business Online eingestuft wird. ms.openlocfilehash: 28c3857f1bf30903e9a59d45e8149f8ecbfc57be ms.sourcegitcommit: 90939ad992e65f840e4c2e7a6d18d821621319b4 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 07/09/2020 ms.locfileid: "45085891"
 ---
-# <a name="stream-classification-in-call-quality-dashboard"></a>Datenstromklassifizierung im Anrufqualitäts-Dashboard
+# <a name="stream-classification-in-call-quality-dashboard-cqd"></a>Stream-Klassifizierung im Dashboard für die Anrufqualität (CQD)

 The Call Quality Dashboard (CQD) for Microsoft Teams and Skype for Business Online allows you to gain insights into the quality of calls made using Microsoft Teams and Skype for Business services.
 This topic provides detailed information about the quality classification of media streams.
-To learn more about CQD and how to enable it, see [Turning on and using Call Quality Dashboard](turning-on-and-using-call-quality-dashboard.md).
+To learn more about CQD and how to set it up, see [Set up Call Quality Dashboard](turning-on-and-using-call-quality-dashboard.md).

 ## <a name="classifier-definitions"></a>Klassifizierungsdefinitionen

-Streams in CQD werden basierend auf den Werten der verfügbaren Schlüssel Qualitäts Metriken als " _gut_", " _schlecht_" oder "nicht _klassifiziert_ " klassifiziert.
-Die Metriken und Bedingungen, die für die Klassifizierung von Datenstrom verwendet werden, werden in den folgenden Tabellen angezeigt.
-Die "CQD"-Dimensionen können verwendet werden, um zu verstehen, welche Metrik für eine _unzureichende_ Klassifizierung verantwortlich ist.
-Weitere Informationen zu diesen Dimensionen finden Sie unter [Dimensionen und Measures, die im Dashboard für die Anrufqualität verfügbar sind](dimensions-and-measures-available-in-call-quality-dashboard.md).
+Streams in CQD are classified as _Good_, _Poor_, or _Unclassified_ based on the values of the available key quality metrics.
+The metrics and conditions used to classify stream are shown in the tables that follow.
+CQD's "Poor Due To" dimensions can be used to understand which metric is responsible for a _Poor_ classification.
+For more information on these dimensions, see [Dimensions and measures available in Call Quality Dashboard](dimensions-and-measures-available-in-call-quality-dashboard.md).

 ### <a name="audio-classifier"></a>Audio-Klassifizierung